Azure-Samples/data-migration-sql/README.md

 The [Azure SQL Migration extension for Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/extensions/azure-sql-migration-extension) brings together a simplified assessment, recommendation, and migration experience that delivers the following capabilities:
 - An enhanced assessment mechanism that can evaluate SQL Server instances, identifying databases that are ready for migration to the different Azure SQL targets.
-- A SKU recommendation engine that collects performance data from the source SQL Server instance on-premises, generating right-sized SKU recommendations based on your Azure SQL target: Azure SQL Managed Instance, SQL Server on Azure Virtual Machines, or Azure SQL Database.
+- A SKU recommendation engine that collects performance data from the source SQL Server instance on-premises, generating right-sized SKU recommendations based on your Azure SQL target.
 - A reliable Azure service powered by Azure Database Migration Service that orchestrates data movement activities to deliver a seamless migration experience.
 - The ability to run online (for migrations requiring minimal downtime) or offline (for migrations where downtime persists through the migration) migration modes to suit your business requirements.
 - The flexibility to create and configure a self-hosted integration runtime to provide your own compute for accessing the source SQL Server and backups in your on-premises environment.